SagorAich/Email-Spam-Classifier/README.md

    GradientBoostingClassifier
    XGBClassifier
 5. Model Selection: This dataset is imbalanced, containing 4516 samples for class 0 and 653 samples for class 1.
 That's why I had to focus more on the 'precision' value than accuracy.
 Generally, Multinomial Naive Bayes shows good results for textual data; also, here Multinomial Naive Bayes gives the best result than other algorithms.
 For this, I have imported Multinomial Naive Bayes in the model.pkl file.

+How to run?
+Download the dataset and Google Colab notebook.
+Import it to the Colab notebook, and run each row of the notebook sequentially.
+Here is the **live** site https://email-spam-classifier-gmy3.onrender.com